ThadS97/Restaurant-ML/README.md

 This Python project uses an example of an agent deciding whether to wait for a table at a restaurant.
 Machine learning is used to help the agent make choices in order to come to a final decision.
-The use of a decision tree, probability, and uncertainity allows for different scenarios and choices.
+The use of a decision tree, probability, and uncertainty allows for different scenarios and choices.
 A brief description for each Python file in the repository is below.

 **Agent.py:** The Agent module is the rudimentary AI agent used in the program.
 It makes its decisions based on certain factors